Logo

 What is a browser cache?

-What is a browser reserve - The CAG
+What is a browser cache-Computing Australia Group

 Browser cache, as the name suggests, exists on the user’s browser.
 The browser cache is stored in the user’s hard drive.
 A browser cache makes sure that it is not necessary to download every element of a webpage for every subsequent visit.
 For example, a page you frequently visit will have many elements that do not change over time, like icons and logos.
 It is practical to store these images from the first visit to reduce the time required for loading on later visits.